kche0169/kche0169/README.md

 ## Looking forward to learning🌱
    1. Looking forward to learning **QEMU**, particularly its role in system-level virtualization and testing different OS environments.
+   2. I am interested in the design and optimization of distributed systems.
 ## My Tech Stack🔧
 > Here are some of the key technologies I'm currently working with: